Carolyn Wisniewski, Director

 I teach literature and composition courses in the English Department and have served as an Assistant Director of the Undergraduate Rhetoric Program.
 This year is my fourth year at the Writers Workshop, where I’ve been a consultant, Assistant Director, and volunteer.
 I am completing graduate certificates through The Initiative in Holocaust, Genocide, and Memory Studies (HGMS) and The Unit for Criticism and Interpretive Theory.
 My research focuses on the migration of memory in Armenian, Palestinian, and American Indian/First Nations literatures.
 Language(s): English and Armenian.

 Hilary M. Musicology

 Hilary Brady Morris is a PhD candidate who has just returned from a year of dissertation research on Himalayan lutes in Nepal; she specializes in writing about music and sound.
 She enjoys all stages of the research and writing process and has years of experience tutoring STEM students in writing in the humanities.
 As a tutor, teacher, and learner, Morris is especially interested in understanding and utilizing diverse learning processes, especially for students with cognitive disabilities such as ADHD.
-Language(s): English.
+Language(s): English and Tibetan.

 Isabelle C. Teaching English as a Second Language

 I graduated from the University of South Florida with a B.A. in English literature and Spanish and tutored Spanish and academic writing at USF and a local community college for over two years.
 While at UIUC, I have taught graduate and undergraduate ESL writing courses and am a founding editor of iō Literary Journal, a publication for diverse and under-represented writers and artists.
 Language(s): English and Spanish.